BEST MULTIVITAMINS FOR NIGHT SHIFT WORKERS

 Vitamin C can aid the body in numerous ways, including the treatment of infections and the prevention of contracting certain viruses.
 However, as with all medications, this should be administered with caution.
 Taking too much vitamin C can lead to diarrhea and kidney stones if you're not careful.
 As usual, consult your physician first.

-In addition, there are Vitamin C supplements that are not acidic (like Fern-C, Bewell-C, etc)
+In addition, there are Vitamin C supplements that are not acidic (like Fern-C, Bewell-C, etc).
+This should be perfect for those who are acidic.

 A coworker informed me that Sleepasil (Melatonin) worked miracles for her.
 I became curious and asked the most intelligent individual I know if Sleepasil was beneficial or not.
 Google immediately informed me that Sleepasil is a non-addictive and non-habit-forming melatonin-based sleep aid.